English Literature Admissions Test

-The English Literature Admissions Test (ELAT) is a subject-specific admissions test, used as part of the admissions process for undergraduate courses in English language and literature, combined English and modern languages and classics and English at the University of Oxford.
-As of 2016, ELAT has also been used by the University of Cambridge for admission to its undergraduate English course.
+The English Literature Admissions Test (ELAT) was a subject-specific admissions test, used as part of the admissions process for undergraduate courses in English language and literature, combined English and modern languages and classics and English at the University of Oxford.
+As of 2016, ELAT had also been used by the University of Cambridge for admission to its undergraduate English course.

-ELAT is held pre-interview stage, in late October/early November.
-Results are available to candidates and test centres via the Cambridge Assessment Admissions Testing Results Online website.
+ELAT was held pre-interview stage, in late October/early November.
+Results were available to candidates and test centres via the Cambridge Assessment Admissions Testing Results Online website up to and including October 2022.
+Administration of the test in 2023 was conducted by Tata Consultancy Services.

 History

 ELAT was developed by Cambridge Assessment Admissions Testing in partnership with the University of Oxford.
 The test was developed to help admissions tutors differentiate within a large pool of extremely well-qualified applicants and provide information about applicants’ skills in close reading of literary texts.
 The test was trialled by Oxford in 2006 and became part of their admissions process in 2007.
 In 2016, the test was adopted by the University of Cambridge for admission to its undergraduate English course.

+October 2023 saw the first instance of the test to be conducted via computer, delivered by Tata Consultancy Services, following Cambridge Assessment Admissions Testing's decision to exit the testing market.
+The 2023 run of tests by Tata experienced a number of issues; the ELAT suffered technical issues on loading and saving, with further "clear errors in the test's rubric".
+On October 20th, the Faculty of English announced that "ELAT scores [would] not be used in any formal shortlisting calculation."

+In April 2024, the Faculty of English at the University of Oxford announced that it had "taken the decision not to set an admissions test (the Oxford ELAT) for candidates applying in October 2024 to study English."
+Candidates applying to study English remain required to send samples of written work.